What Is Mobile App Development?

 - No-code: Appgyver, Glide, Adalo

-3. Can a web app send push notifications like a mobile app?
+3. Can web apps send push notifications?

-Yes, if built as a Progressive Web App (PWA).
-But browser support varies.
+Yes, if they’re PWAs—but browser support varies.

-4. Does a mobile app help with SEO?
+4. Does a mobile app help SEO?

-- Web App: 8–12 weeks
+Web App: 8–12 weeks

-- Mobile App: 3–6+ months
+Mobile App: 3–6+ months

-6. Is cross-platform mobile development faster?
+6. Is cross-platform development faster?

 7. Are PWAs a good alternative to mobile apps?